andrewnoonan2004/Final-project/README.md

 [Public Swimming Pool Locations](https://data.wprdc.org/dataset/allegheny-county-public-swimming-pool-hot-tub-and-spa-inspections)

+## What is the best neighborhood in Pittsburgh to *walk* your goldfish?
-## Our Metrics for the best Neighborhood:
+## Our metrics for deciding the best neighborhood were:

-	- Good Air Quality
+	* Good Air Quality
-	- Lowest Number of Fish Fry's
+	* Low Number of Fish Fry's
-	- Highest number of public swimming pools
+	* High number of public swimming pools